Section 1: INTRODUCTION AND SCOPE

 Platform Updates and Notifications: User contact information enables delivery of important service notifications, security alerts, feature announcements, maintenance schedules, and other communications necessary for effective Platform use.

-Community Building and Engagement: User information supports community features including user forums, professional networking, industry discussions, and other engagement opportunities that enhance the overall Platform experience.
+Community Building and Engagement: User information supports community features including user forums, professional networking, industry discussions, and other engagement opportunities.

 3.4 Business Operations and Legal Compliance

-Subscription Management: Billing information and usage data support subscription management including service provisioning, usage monitoring, renewal processing, upgrade/downgrade handling, and cancellation processing while maintaining accurate financial records.
+Subscription Management: Billing information and usage data support subscription management including service provisioning, usage monitoring, renewal processing, upgrade/downgrade handling, and cancellation processing.

-Fraud Prevention and Security: User behavior patterns, device information, and access logs help detect fraudulent activity, prevent unauthorized access, identify security threats, and maintain Platform integrity for all users.
+Fraud Prevention and Security: User behavior patterns, device information, and access logs help detect fraudulent activity, prevent unauthorized access, and identify security threats.

 3.5 Marketing and Growth

-Service Promotion and Marketing: For users who opt into marketing communications, we use profile information and preferences to deliver relevant promotional content, feature announcements, industry insights, and educational materials through appropriate channels.
+Service Promotion and Marketing: For users who opt into marketing communications, we use profile information and preferences to deliver relevant promotional content, feature announcements, industry insights, and educational materials.

-Market Research and Insights: Aggregated user data helps understand market trends, user needs, competitive positioning, and growth opportunities while maintaining individual privacy through anonymization and aggregation techniques.
+Market Research and Insights: Aggregated user data helps understand market trends, user needs, competitive positioning, and growth opportunities while maintaining individual privacy through anonymization.

 Section 4: INFORMATION SHARING AND DISCLOSURE